MoxPy/WeeTracky/README.md

 ## Contribution

 If you wish to contribute to this project, fork the repository, implement your changes, and submit a pull request.
-The project is licensed under the terms of the Mozilla Public License 2.0.
+The project is licensed under the terms of the GNU Affero General Public License v3.0.

 For more information about the license, please refer to the [LICENSE](LICENSE) file in the project.